Advanced Therapy Clinical Trials Capability Framework

 Development of the framework

-Development of the Framework is led by the Advanced Therapy Clinical Trials Expert Reference Group (the ‘ERG’) chaired by Uta Griesenbach, Professor of Molecular Medicine, Imperial College London and Fiona Thistlethwaite, Medical Oncology Consultant and iMatch Director, The Christie NHS Foundation Trust.
-Membership of the ERG comprises stakeholders and subject matter experts who will inform the design and content of the Framework.
+Development of the Framework was led by the Advanced Therapy Clinical Trials Expert Reference Group (the ‘ERG’) chaired by Uta Griesenbach, Professor of Molecular Medicine, Imperial College London and Fiona Thistlethwaite, Medical Oncology Consultant and iMatch Director, The Christie NHS Foundation Trust.
+Membership of the ERG comprised stakeholders and subject matter experts who informed the design and content of the Framework.